Waku: Minaral a Minalay

 Waku: Minaral a Minalay is the eighth studio album by Torres Strait Islander-born, Australian singer Christine Anu.
 The album was recorded in several places including Cairns, Australia, New Zealand, Papua New Guinea, the Torres Strait Islands and the Solomon Islands and was originally scheduled for release on 19 July 2024 before being pushed back to 2 August 2024.

 Via a press release, Anu said the "waku" means "the mat".
 Anu said "You do everything in your life on that mat, and when you die, you're covered by it – like a blanket."
 Anu continued saying, "This album is about reconnecting with my grandfather as a young father back in post-World War II, in the Torres Strait region.
 I sing about a time from long ago...
 Waku: Minaral a Minalay creates a landscape, a picture, a soundscape of feeling like you were there listening to these songs when they were being made."
 The album includes songs written by Anu, her grandfather (Nadi) and her daughter (Zipporah).

 The album's title track was nominated for Song of the Year at the National Indigenous Music Awards 2024.

-On 27 July 2024, Anu released a mini-documentary of the sane name support the album.
+On 27 July 2024, Anu released a mini-documentary of the same name to support the album.

-Anu will further promote the album with performances at Mt Isa Mines Indigenous Rodeo Championships Rock Concert on 8 August 2024, Cairns Festival on 23 August 2024, and North Australian Festival of Arts on 13 October 2024.
+Anu promoted the album with performances at the Indigenous Rodeo Championships Rock Concert, during the Mount Isa Mines Rodeo on 8 August 2024, the Cairns Festival on 23 August 2024, and the North Australian Festival of Arts on 13 October 2024.

 At the 2024 ARIA Music Awards, the album was nominated for Best World Music Album.